Recently Completed: Route 220 (Botetourt Road) Safety Improvement Project

-The primary purpose of this project is to enhance safety along the 10-mile section of Route 220 (Botetourt Road) between Iron Gate and the James River Bridge near Eagle Rock by:
+The primary purpose of this project was to enhance safety along the 10-mile section of Route 220 (Botetourt Road) between Iron Gate and the James River Bridge near Eagle Rock by:

 • improving vertical and horizontal alignment